MonicaJayashree/Business-Insights-360/README.md

 PowerBI Techniques Learned:

-Asking the right questions before starting a project Creating calculated columns
+1.Asking the right questions before starting a project 2.Creating calculated columns
-Creating measures using the DAX language
+3.Creating measures using the DAX language
-Data modeling
+4.Data modeling
-Using Bookmarks to switch between visuals
+5.Using Bookmarks to switch between visuals
-Page navigation with buttons
+6.Page navigation with buttons
-Preventing zero division errors using the divide function Dynamic titles based on applied filters
+7.Preventing zero division errors using the divide function 8.Dynamic titles based on applied filters
-Using KPI indicators
+9.Using KPI indicators
-Conditional formatting of visual values with icons or background colour Data validation techniques
+10.Conditional formatting of visual values with icons or background colour 11.Data validation techniques
-Publishing reports to Power BI services
+12.Publishing reports to Power BI services
-Setting up a personal gateway for data auto-refresh Creating PowerBi Apps
+13.Setting up a personal gateway for data auto-refresh 14.Creating PowerBi Apps
-Collaborating, managing workspaces, and setting access permissions in Power BI services
+15.Collaborating, managing workspaces, and setting access permissions in Power BI services

 Company Background: AtliQ Hardware sells computers and accessories through retailers and direct distributors worldwide.
 They recently faced unexpected losses in their American store due to decisions based on surveys, intuition, and limited Excel analysis.
 To compete better, the company needs to build an analytics team for data-driven insights and decisions.